-Construction will commence on any site plan in accordance with the final plans within one (1) year of the date of the Commission approval.
-Any plan not commenced within one (1) year will be invalid, and no building permit will be issued until a new site plan is approved.
-Any site not completed within five (5) years (or other time as may be authorized by the Connecticut General Statutes) of the date of the Commission approval will likewise become null and void, and no Certificate of Occupancy will be issued, except upon the approval of a new site plan.
+Any approved site plan not completed in five (5) years (or other time as may be authorized by the Connecticut General Statutes) of the date of the Commission approval will become null and void, and no Certificate of Occupancy will be issued, except upon the approval of a new site plan.
 A notice of approval of a site plan will include a statement of the date on which the five-year period (or other authorized period) expires.